flutter/website/src/docs/development/add-to-app/index.md

 ## Supported features

-- Add to Android applications
+### Add to Android applications

 - Auto-build and import the Flutter module by adding a Flutter SDK hook to your Gradle script; or
 - Build your Flutter module into a generic [Android AAR](https://developer.android.com/studio/projects/android-library)
 - Android Studio Android/Flutter co-editing and module creation/import wizard
 - Java and Kotlin host apps supported

-- Add to iOS applications
+### Add to iOS applications
 - Auto-build and import the Flutter module by adding a Flutter SDK hook to your CocoaPods and to your Xcode build phase; or
 - Build your Flutter module into a generic [iOS Framework](https://developer.apple.com/library/archive/documentation/MacOSX/Conceptual/BPFrameworks/Concepts/WhatAreFrameworks.html)
 - Objective-C and Swift host apps supported

+### Android and iOS
 - Flutter modules can use [Flutter plugins](https://pub.dev/flutter) to interact with the platform
 - Flutter modules support Stateful Hot Reload by using `flutter attach` from